NONFICTION

 Courtney White

 Born in 1960, during my lifetime humans went from having a small impact on the planet to becoming a force on a geological scale.
 This transition will be my generation’s legacy.
 My life is a prism.
 Starting at an early age, I was drawn to the interactions between land and people, becoming both captivated and increasingly concerned about what I learned.
 Soon, I sought creative answers to anguished questions, with a focus on archaeology, conservation, and regenerative agriculture.
 I’ve expressed myself in nonfiction, fiction, essays, fine art photography, and a nonprofit organization.
 I’ve been blessed with family, travel, and hard work.
 It has been a wonderful adventure.
-This site is an autobiography, and a time capsule for future generations.
+This site is my autobiography.

 CREATIVE ANSWERS TO ANGUISHED QUESTIONS